stanleyh007/Assignment3/README.md

 Make sure that you have MongoDB ready on Docker and already had database ready on Docker.

-For make to application run, you need python and some imports like pymongo and pprint.
+For make the application to run, you also need python and some imports like pymongo and pprint.

 ## Questions